Managing your climate risk using forecasting tools

 Seasonal forecasts: rainfall verses temperature

 Modelling and simulating rainfall convective processes in various layers of the atmosphere is a challenging science.
-The accuracy of rainfall seasonal predictions varies throughout the calendar year.
+The accuracy of rainfall seasonal predictions varies throughout the calendar year and by region.

 Temperature predictions based on air pressure patterns are generally more accurate than rainfall forecasts.

 Evaporation due to hot temperatures is an important component of the moisture balance sheet that should not be overlooked.

 Above average temperature forecasts can be a good guide to approaching months of heat waves and extreme weather.
 Conversely models showing below average three-monthly outlooks can also signal increasing cloud cover and lower evaporation, and hopefully rainfall.